illyak/DAQ_CLASS/Pocket_Computers_Compare.md

 <br>
 Here are some of the considerations relevant to this project:
 - To be used as a **data acquisition engine**
-- To be able to collect real data in a university and/or industrial setting
-    - So for learning how to do it but also for actually doing it
+- Can be used for teaching data acquisition but also for real use in the field
 - Run Jupyter Notebook
+- Low level interface to I2C or SPI serial protocol
-- Accepts a daughtercard type plug-in with assorted actuators or sensors.
+    - The intent is to build a plug-in board with an assortment of actuators and sensors for this purpose
-- Able to interface with lab bench instruments (multimeters, waveform generators, oscilloscopes, etc)
+- High level interface to standard lab bench instruments with GPIB/VISA protocol
-- Nominal/reasonable cost
+- Practicality: readily available for a nominal/reasonable cost and straighforward to use

-For acquiring data from a sensor once every second, almost any cheap microcontroller will do.
-However, as acquisition speeds and resolutions increase, the data through-put increases and then real processing power is needed.
+For acquiring data from a sensor once every second, almost any microcontroller will do.
+As acquisition speeds and resolutions increase, the data through-put increases and then real processing power is needed.
 Being able to compute or display results will require even more.
 Running under Jupyter Notebook requires more yet still.

-There's also the practical side of price, availability, user base, ease of use, etc. That narrows it down quickly to the following short list which I looked at:
+One might also want to control lab bench instruments.
+There are also the practical considerations: price, availability, user base, minimal required accessories and cables, ease of use, etc.

+A comprehensive comparison would make a project in itself, so this is somewhat subjective in the interest of time.
+The short list of pocket computers considered:

 - ***Raspberry Pi 4***
     - Pros:
-        - Very popular
-        - Best cost/performance
-        - Widely available
+        - Very popular, low cost, most people would probably first think of using this
-        - No fatal flaws, would work too
+        - Nothing wrong, it would work too
     - Cons:
-        - Needs USB 3.0 to run tethered.
+        - Needs USB 3.0 power to run tethered
         - Uses a Broadcom multimedia processor which is intended for entertainment.
-            - *Arguably, entertainment is serious business*
+            - *Entertainment is mostly what people are using it for*
         - Target audience is kids, look at the starter guide.
-Nothing wrong about that per se.
-It's meant for kids of all ages.
+Nothing wrong with that per se, kids of all ages.
         - It's a proprietary design.
+- ***PYNQ - Xilinx FPGA***
+    - Pros:
+        - Runs Jupyter right out of the box, the whole point of it
+    - Cons:
+        - FPGA is overkill for our purposes of setting up a data collection and instrument control framework
+            - *High-speed acquisition, ie. oscilloscopes, use FPGAs, but that would be a much bigger project*
+        - Approaching 200 bucks for a setup
+        - Cable spaghetti: needs Ethnet *and* USB *and* wallwart
 - ***Arduino***
     - Pros:
-        - Very popular
+        - Very popular, lowest cost, doesn't need any intro
-        - Lowest cost
-        - Easiest way to add "smarts" to a project
     - Cons:
-        - Atmel microcontroller core, not running embedded Linux ***disqualifies it.***
+        - Uses an Atmel microcontroller which is not immediately and obviously powerful enough to run Jupyter
 - ***BeagleBone Black***
     - Pros:
-        - Popular enough
+        - Popular, been around, plenty of community
-        - Runs tethered on USB 2.0, ie, low power consumption
+        - Runs tethered and cool on USB 2.0, ie, low power consumption, could run on battery
-        - PRU processor can stream data
+        - PRU processor can stream data, ie, oscilloscope-like
         - 100% open source project, both hardware and software
     - Cons:
         - Slightly more expensive than equivalent RPi
-        -
 - ***BeagleBone AI***
     - Pros:
-        - Quite a rocket
+        - The processor data manual is 8063 pages.
+This is a real industrial controller
-        - PRU processor can stream data
+        - PRU co-processor can stream data, ie, oscilloscope-like
         - 100% open source project, both hardware and software
+        - The "black" and the "AI" share the same cape outline
     - Cons:
         - Needs USB 3.0 to run tethered.
-        - Might run hot and need cooling, depending on what is running (there's a little fan available)
+        - Might run hot and need cooling, but a little fan is available
-        - About 2x the price of the RPi (pinches but doesn't disqualify it)
+        - More money than the RPi but not prohibitively.

 **The BeagleBone is the choice and here's why:** <br>
 - Price is accessible.
 Boards are in stock at several suppliers
 - 100% open source project best suits the university
 - Fully documented and all design files available.
 Redoing the board isn't for the faint-hearted, but possible
-- There are two flavors: You can chose between a low-power Beagle (Black) and a strong processor Beagle (AI)
+- There are two flavors: Can chose between a low-power Beagle (Black) and a strong processor Beagle (AI)
 - The AM5729 processor in the AI version is an industrial controller with impressive specs
 - The two BeagleBones have the same cape pinout and footprint.
 Many of the peripherals are common, which means the capes would be cross-compatible
-- The PRU processor allows real-time processing, data streaming
+- The PRU processor allows real-time processing, data streaming, live control, etc.